johanneskra/xtext/xtext-website/documentation/310_eclipse_support.md

 ## Content Assist {#content-assist}

+This section addresses the customization of the content assist in the *ui* project.
+These changes only have an effect on the Eclipse IDE.
+For customization that also affect the web editor and the language server, please refer to the [instructions for the ide project](330_web_support.md#content-assist).

 The Xtext generator, amongst other things, generates the following two content assist related artifacts:

 *   An abstract proposal provider class named `Abstract{MyLang}ProposalProvider` generated into the *src-gen* folder within the *ui* project, and